DocEmmettBrownPhd/real-world-ready-coach/README.md

 # Real World Ready Coach

 > A folder-based AI coach for young adults ages 17–24 who are leaving the nest and navigating real life for the first time.
+Great.

 Live page: https://docemmettbrownphd.github.io/real-world-ready-coach